 During your placement

-In your third year, you are given the opportunity to practise and develop your linguistic, intercultural and transferable skills while working and/or studying abroad.
+In your third year, you’ll have the opportunity to practise and develop your linguistic, intercultural and transferable skills while working and/or studying abroad.

 Our placement team will help you organise a placement that fits your needs.
-Where you go, and how many placements you do, depends on your degree programme.
+Where you go, and how many placements you do, depends on your course.

 Whether you do a study or work placement depends on your interests and skills.
 The majority of our students spend their third year working abroad, gaining valuable international work experience.

 Our students make excellent candidates for placements in areas such as marketing, international relations, sales, PR, translation and even finance.

 We have a wide range of links with internationally-renowned companies such as: